trashhalo/angular-builder/README.md

 4. All methods private or public are accessible via this. `this.myPrivateMethod('foo');` Making it so you cannot accidently reference the raw method bypassing a spy.

 ### How this came about
-Been doing focused angular and ruby work for over a year and have begun to be realize that my rspec tests were much more complete compared to my jasmine tests.
+I have Been doing focused angular and ruby work for over a year and have begun to be realize that my rspec tests were much more complete compared to my jasmine tests.
 I started to think about how I could restructure my services to support better testing.
 This tiny library is the codification of these ideas.